getampt/docs/web-based-ides.md

 ---
 title: Using Web Based IDEs
-description: Use Ampt in web-based IDEs like GitPod and GitHub Codespaces
+description: Use Ampt in web-based IDEs like Gitpod and GitHub Codespaces
 ---

-You can develop and deploy Ampt applications using web-based IDEs like GitPod and GitHub Codespaces.
+You can develop and deploy Ampt applications using web-based IDEs like Gitpod and GitHub Codespaces.
 These platforms provide a fully integrated development environment in your web browser, allowing you to code, build, and deploy your applications without installing any software on your local machine.

-## Using GitPod (Recommended)
+## Using Gitpod (Recommended)

-You'll first need to [sign up for GitPod](https://gitpod.io).
+You'll first need to [sign up for Gitpod](https://www.gitpod.io).
 From there, you can start a workspace from any public GitHub repository.
 If you authorized via GitHub, you can also use any private repositories you have access to.

-While GitPod works with Ampt by just installing the CLI, if you plan to regularly use GitPod, you should set a `.gitpod.yml` file in your repository to automatically install the Ampt CLI and start the CLI whenever the workspace is opened.
+While Gitpod works with Ampt by just installing the CLI, if you plan to regularly use Gitpod, you should set a `.gitpod.yml` file in your repository to automatically install the Ampt CLI and start the CLI whenever the workspace is opened.

-Make a new `.gitpod.yml` file in the root of your repository with the following content:
+Make a new `.gitpod.yml` file ([learn more](https://www.gitpod.io/docs/introduction/getting-started#step-3-gitpodify-a-project)) in the root of your repository with the following content:

 ```yml
 tasks: